Spain’s 2026 Extraordinary Regularisation:

 - Gather Evidence: Start collecting proof that you were in Spain before the end of 2025 (such as the padrón, medical records, or rental agreements).

 - Request your Criminal Record Certificate: Since these need to be translated and “Apostilled,” they can take weeks or months to get from your home country.
+We can recommend a sworn translator.
 Start now!

 - Stay Informed: The regularización extraordinaria 2026 process will be managed through a Royal Decree (Real Decreto), which will set the final administrative steps in early April.